sinae99/Active-Directory-Home-Lab/README.md

 * Disable the IE Enhanced Security Config setting (to allow server to browse internet from domain controller)

-I wont include screenshots of these steps because you probably already know them at the end the our server manager is going to be like this :
+I wont include screenshots of these steps because you probably already know them. at the end our server manager is going to be like this :

 ![AD Installed Roles](https://github.com/user-attachments/assets/cf085b50-b4b3-447e-9093-fbcccaccdd90)